Foods to relieve cough and cold

 Is milk good for a cough?

 Drinking warm milk may help provide temporary relief from a dry cough.
-However, it can sometimes thicken mucus, which may not be ideal for productive coughs.
-Therefore, it is best to choose this remedy based on the type of cough you have.
+However, it is a common misconception that milk causes increased mucus production for the general population.
+For individuals with dairy sensitivity, it can sometimes thicken mucus, which may not be ideal for productive coughs.
+Therefore, it is best to choose this remedy based on personal tolerance and the type of cough you have.

 What foods are good for fighting a cold?

-Vitamin C-rich foods like oranges, lemons, and kiwis, along with nutrient-dense foods like broths, soups, and whole grains, can boost the immune system and help fight a cold.
+Vitamin C-rich foods like oranges, lemons, and kiwis, along with nutrient-dense foods like broths, soups, and lean proteins, can boost the immune system and help fight a cold.

 What food should be avoided during a cough?

-Avoid spicy food, fried food, and cold drinks during a cough as they irritate the throat further.
+Avoid spicy food, highly acidic foods like citrus fruits (if they irritate your throat), fried food, and cold drinks during a cough as they may irritate the throat further.
 Also, avoid any food you are allergic to, as it could exacerbate symptoms.

 References